Texas Layoffs — August 2013

 Largest Layoffs

-Leading the list was JPMorgan Chase - Chase Home Lending at its Ft.
-Worth facility, reporting 451 affected workers.
+The biggest impact was at JPMorgan Chase - Chase Home Lending at its Fort Worth facility, reporting 451 affected workers.
 Sprint-Temple followed with 165 workers.

 Trend & Outlook